guettli/chrome-is-my-desktop/README.md

 Today is the year 2020 and the times have changed.

-In spent 95% of time using Chrome.
+In spent 95% of my time using Chrome.

 In the past I switched between applications with Alt+TAB.
 Today I use [QuickTab Chrome Plugin](https://chrome.google.com/webstore/detail/quick-tabs/jnjfeinjfmenlddahdjdmgpbokiacbbb?hl=en) to switch between browser tabs.

 In the past I used `ctrl-r` in the terminal to search backward in this bash history.
+Today I use the addressbar of chrome to navigate to recent pages.

 In the past I used thinderbird for mails, now I use a web based solution.

-Today I use the addressbar of chrome to navigate to recent pages.

 I guess sooner or later most native GUIs except Chrome will be dead.